xixilive/weapp-next/README.md

 // 2. decrypt and store userInfo, and create your app scope session etc.
 ```

+Here is a Express middleware for weapp login scenario which purpose to make it easy to integrate weapp login and getUserInfo logic. [express-weapp-auth](https://github.com/xixilive/express-weapp-auth)

 ## Get grouped APIs

 In order to get grouped APIs, you just to pass truthy value for the second argument.